GRIEF & GRATITUDE

 the

-This is a weekend of guided, intentional practices, held in confidence among participants, to tend to our personal and collective grief.
+• This is a weekend of guided, intentional practices, held in confidence among participants, to tend to our personal and collective grief and to honour the care of the Soul.

-The opportunity to share and express through this ritual will be open to everyone, but there is no requirement to.
+• The opportunity to share and express through this ritual will be open for everyone, and is optional.
 When one person moves energy, they move it for the whole group, and the whole group supports them to do this.
 It is a profoundly life-giving way to meet the energy of grief and trauma, allowing real healing to take place for ourselves, our ancestors and the planet.

-Sunday morning will be focused on gentle integration and sharing.
+• Sunday morning will be focused on gentle integration and sharing, ending at 4:00pm.

 Registration